Methodist Ladies' College, Perth

-The Methodist Ladies' College, Perth (MLC Perth), is an independent, Uniting Church, day and boarding school for girls, located in Claremont, a western suburb of Perth, Western Australia.
+Methodist Ladies' College, Perth (MLC Perth), is an independent, Uniting Church, day and boarding school for girls, in Claremont, a western suburb of Perth, Western Australia.

-Founded by the Methodist Church of Australia in 1907, MLC is a non-selective school, and currently caters for more than 1,170 girls from pre-kindergarten to Year 12, including 90 boarders.
+Founded by the Methodist Church of Australia in 1907, MLC is a non-selective school, and in 2024, it had about 1,040 girls from pre-kindergarten to Year 12, including 90 boarders.

 The college was ranked as the number one TEE school in the state for 2006 and 2008 seeing 55.1 percent of students achieving a mark of seventy five percent or above in at least one subject.

 History

 The foundation stone of the Methodist Ladies' College was laid, and building began in 1907, by the Methodist Church of Australia.
 Classes were first commenced in February 1908 with 31-day girls and 23 boarders.

 The early traditions of the college were established by Maud Connell, Head Mistress from 1908 to 1913, who chose the colours of green and gold, and the school motto Per Ardua Ad Alta, which may be translated from Latin as "Strive for the Highest".
+She was succeeded by Gertrude Mary Walton who allowed students to learn at their own pace using the Dalton Plan.
 In 1917, MLC's first university students graduated from the University of Western Australia, which had begun teaching in 1913.
+Walton retired in 1945 when the Dalton Plan was still in operation.
+During her retirement she wrote a history of the school and a guide to her educational approach.

+In 1957 the new library was named after Walton who had believed that a love of books was more important than academic achievement.

 MLC became a school of the Uniting Church in Australia in the 1970s, as the Methodist, Presbyterian and Congregational Churches came together to form the Uniting Church.